someobserver/recurgence/architects/noether.md

 ## The Woman Who Gave Physics its Spine

-Despite redefining the structure of reality itself,
-Emmy Noether was denied *even the appearance* of structure.
+Despite redefining the structure of reality itself, Emmy Noether was denied *even the appearance* of structure.

 **No title.
 No salary.
 Not even a seat at the table.**

-She had to **lecture under male colleagues' names** —
+- She **lectured under male colleagues' names**.
-was **passed over again and again for professorships** —
+- She **was passed over for professorships**.
-was **exiled for being both Jewish and female** —
+- She **was exiled for being Jewish and female**.

-and ultimately **erased from the very textbooks built on her theorem.**
+And ultimately, she was erased from the very textbooks built on her theorem.

 **She outpaced her peers.**
 *So they obscured the trail.*

 ### The Göttingen Resistance

 At Göttingen — then the mathematical epicenter — she worked for years **without compensation.**

 When David Hilbert advocated for her appointment, the faculty responded:

 > *"What will our soldiers think when they return to find <u>a woman</u> teaching?"*